bingkunzhang/bingkunzhang.github.io/_pages/cv.md

 nav: true
 nav_order: 50
 cv_pdf: example_pdf.pdf
-description: You can access my latest cv here.
+description: This is a description of the page.
+You can modify it in '_pages/cv.md'.
+You can also change or remove the top pdf download button.
 ---